-The 91st annual NCAA Division I Wrestling Championships could feature an unprecedented 12 returning NCAA champions.
-The tournament is slated to be at the newly constructed Little Caesar's Arena in Detroit, Michigan, on March 18th to March 20th, 2022.
+The 91st annual NCAA Division I Wrestling Championships will feature an unprecedented 11 returning NCAA champions.
+The tournament is slated at the newly constructed Little Caesars Arena in Detroit, Michigan, on March 17th-March 19th, 2022.

-Rounding out the field of returning NCAA kings are two-time winner Yianni Diakomihalis (63-1 career mark) at 149, Austin O'Connor (13-0) of North Carolina and David Carr (20-0) of Iowa State, both are at 157 pounds, Shane Griffith (11-1) of Stanford at 165, 2019 champ Mekhi Lewis of Virginia Tech at 174 along with junior Gable Steveson (22-0, 72-2 career) of Minnesota.
+Rounding out the field of returning NCAA kings are two-time winner Yianni Diakomihalis (23-0, 86-1 career mark) at 149, Austin O'Connor (13-0) of North Carolina and David Carr (21-0) of Iowa State, both are at 157 pounds, Shane Griffith (15-4) of Stanford at 165, 2019 champ Mekhi Lewis (20-1) of Virginia Tech at 174, along with Gable Steveson (13-0, 85-2 career) of Minnesota.
 Steveson is an Olympic gold medalist and recently signed with the World Wrestling Federation (WWE), many are touting him as the greatest college heavyweight of all-time.

 The Empire State returns four All-Americans and has 13 NCAA qualifiers, the aforementioned Diakomihalis, who has won 70 straight matches, teammate EIWA champ and MOW Vito Arujau (14-1,45-5), 4th at 125, Pac-12 titlist Jacori Teemer (4th at 157) and Binghamton's three-time EIWA winner and two-time NCAA placer and #8-seed Lou DePrez (26-3), at 197.
 He could meet Dean in a quarterfinal skirmish Friday morning.